THEELITE100/ACV/ReadMe.md

-# NPR: Detail-Preserving Non-Photorealistic Rendering
+# NPR: Detail Preserving Non-Photorealistic Rendering

 ## 📖 About The Project